llqsee/SynAccess/docs/docs/features/privacy-testing.md

 ## Overview

 Privacy testing evaluates how well synthetic data preserves privacy compared to the original dataset.
-MAVIS implements multiple privacy assessment frameworks to provide a comprehensive evaluation of synthetic data privacy characteristics.
+MAVIS integrates privacy assessment into the main validation workflow for a comprehensive view of privacy and quality.

 ## Privacy Testing Libraries